vrchatapi/vrchatapi-csharp/docs/InviteApi.md

 [[Back to README]](../README.md)

-## ClearFavoriteGroup
+## GetInviteMessages

-> Success ClearFavoriteGroup (string favoriteGroupType, string favoriteGroupName, string userId)
+> List&lt;InviteMessage&gt; GetInviteMessages (string userId)

-Clear Favorite Group
+List Invite Messages

-Clear ALL contents of a specific favorite group.
+Returns a list of all that users Invite Messages.
+Admin Credentials are required to view messages of other users!

 ### Example